On images of Mori dream spaces: Finite generation of multi-section rings under finite morphisms

-holds. \item $R_{Y}(\Gamma)$ does not change if we replace $Y$ with the non-singular locus of $Y$.
-When $f:X\to Y$ is a finite morphism, we may assume that $X,Y$ are non-singular by removing suitable closed subsets of codimensions at least two.
-Hence we will freely assume that the varieties involved are non-singular. \item Note that if we assume that $Y$ is non-singular, then $\mathcal{S}_Y$ is a flat $\mathcal{O}_Y$ module. \item $R_X(f^{*}\Gamma)=H^0(Y,f_{*}\mathcal{S}_X(f^{*}\Gamma))$, and we can calculate
+\item Since $Y$ is normal, $R(Y, \Gamma)$ is unchanged if we replace $Y$ with its non-singular locus.
+Hence when $f\colon X\to Y$ is a finite surjective morphism, by removing suitable closed subsets of codimensions at least two, we can assume that $X,Y$ are non-singular. \end{enumerate} \end{remark}